SENIOR FINANCIAL AID NIGHT

 CA Dream Act:

-Students without a social security number and/or students who went through deferred action (DACA) process need to complete the CA Dream Act (https://dream.csac.ca.gov/) and submit the NON-SSN Cal Grant form (paper application) to Ms. Farrell in the College and Career Center to be considered for financial aid by March 2, 2018.
+Students without a social security number and/or students who went through deferred action (DACA) process need to complete the CA Dream Act (https://dream.csac.ca.gov/) by March 2, 2023.
+The District will automatically submit current seniors' GPAs, unless student has opted out of the submission.

 Four of the most common types of financial aid include: